Neural Networks Enhancement with Logical Knowledge: Evaluation of the model

 In Collective Classification, there are two different learning paradigms: inductive and transductive learning.
 In inductive learning there are two separates graphs, one for training and the other for testing.
 On the contrary, in transductive learning there is only one graph that contains nodes both for training and testing.
 In other words, in inductive learning there are no edges between nodes for training and testing, while in transductive learning there are.
 Figure~\ref{fig:collective} shows the difference between the two paradigms.

 The tests were performed with the goal of obtaining a comparison with other important methods of Neural-Symbolic integration.
-For this reason, we followed the evaluation methodology of~\cite{RNM}, where the experiments have been carried out on Citeseer dataset~\cite{citeseer} using SBR and RNM.
-As in~\cite{RNM}, the experiments have been performed on both inductive and transductive paradigms.
+For this reason, we followed the evaluation methodology of~\citep{RNM}, where the experiments have been carried out on Citeseer dataset~\citep{citeseer} using SBR and RNM.
+As in~\citep{RNM}, the experiments have been performed on both inductive and transductive paradigms\footnote{Source code of the experiments available at \href{https://github.com/rmazzier/KENN-Citeseer-Experiments}{https://github.com/rmazzier/KENN-Citeseer-Experiments}}.